 Welcome to MEDA201 for Autumn 2018.
-This entry contains information and links to relevant documents you will need for the subject.
+This entry contains information relevant documents to this subject.
 You can also find this information on the subject’s Moodle site (with subject schedule and recorded lectures accessed via ECHO360 centre).
 A downloadable subject outline is available at the end of this post.

 This subject introduces time-based Media Arts in relation to the history of avant-garde cinema, experimental film and video, and contemporary screen media.
 Students develop an understanding of a range of conceptual-materialist practices that expand their repertoire in screen media and emphasises on experimentation as means to imagine ‘future cinemas’.
 Students develop skills in relevant aspects of media arts screen production including editing, projection, installation, and working with a range of screen media platforms.
 Project work is developed for mixed screen and installation contexts and informed by the lecture series on history and contemporary screen media practices.